kelzenberg/master-project/README.md

 #### Notes on Packages

 - ⚠️ Package-related NPM dependencies are installed **only for the respective workspace** ⚠️
-  _Example_ `ThreeJS` is installed only for workspace `@master-project/frontend`.
+  _Example_ `ThreeJS` is installed in the workspace `@master-project/frontend` only.
 - Generic configuration files are located on the root level of the repository
   They are valid for all packages but can be overwritten by local configuration files.
   _Example_ `./eslintrc.json`
-- Each package has their own local configuration files.
+- Each package has their own local configuration files, extending or overwriting the root files.
   _Example_ `./packages/frontend/eslintrc.json`

 ### Package Containerization

-This repository offers package containerization via [Docker](https://docs.docker.com).
+This repository offers package containerization via [Docker](https://docs.docker.com) to simplify cross-system development and previewing built artifacts in production systems.

+Make sure, all environment variables have values set in the `.env` file before running the commands below.

+> This is the easiest way to run the project quickly in its entirety.

 - Build and run container images locally